My goal is to help my clients create beautiful gardens that are functional and livable - at an affordable price point.

-A stroke in 2011 put my design business on the back burner (I mention this because I am a proponent of stroke awareness), and the next few years were spent co-founding The Herb Guild, writing garden-related articles, and speaking to garden clubs/organizations.
+A stroke in 2011 put my design/installation business on the back burner (I am a proponent of stroke awareness), and the next few years were spent co-founding The Herb Guild, writing garden-related articles, and speaking to garden clubs/organizations.

-My ongoing volunteer work with the Collin County Master Gardeners includes training upcoming Master Gardeners on the subjects of propagation and herbs, serving as an Advocate on the Board and chairing the committee which writes the power point presentations for our educational outreach.
-I am a regular contributor for Fairview Estate Living magazine and The Art of Living Beautifully magazine.
+My ongoing volunteer work with the Collin County Master Gardeners (certified in 2002) includes training upcoming Master Gardeners on the subjects of propagation and herbs, serving as an Advocate on the Board and chairing the committee which writes the power point presentations for our educational outreach.
+I was a regular contributor for Fairview Estate Living magazine and The Art of Living Beautifully magazine and the CCMGA ECHO.

 Being a Garden Coach and Landscape Designer is a passion that has evolved through the years - an opportunity to share my education, hands-on learning, and what I've learned from my friends and members of the gardening community.

 GARDENING IN TEXAS